- Using environment variables

 |

-SIGQUIT | Stop accepting a new builds.
-Exit as soon as currently running builds do finish (graceful shutdown). |
+SIGQUIT | Stop accepting new builds.
+Exit as soon as the running builds finish (graceful shutdown). |

 run